 6. Are you able to speak freely and comfortably with the attorney?
 Is the attorney open to discuss and understand your real concerns and feelings?

-You have to feel comfortable with your attorney or you won’t have the mutual understanding necessary to really convey information and ensure your interests are pursued.
+You have to feel comfortable with your attorney or you will not have the mutual understanding necessary to really convey information and ensure your interests are pursued.
 Some attorneys are very cut & dry and sometimes even terse.
 I proudly have a reputation as a “hand holder” and will strive to keep you comfortable and well informed throughout your lawsuit.
 Keeping in mind that attorneys generally charge by the hour, this is a difficult balancing act, but you must look to yourself for what you need and desire from your attorney: someone to guide and assist you through the process or someone to merely turn your case over to and allow them to control its direction.

 7. What kind of relationship does the attorney have with his fellow attorneys, and if known, opposing counsel?

 Professional attorneys that are respected and personally liked by other attorneys can streamline your case, avoid unnecessary skirmishes (saves money), and more persuasive in the courtroom as the Judges know these attorneys are only bringing to them that which needs the court’s assistance to resolve.
+Watch how the attorneys act in the courtroom.
+It is interesting how many people have hired us over the years based on how we acted to fellow lawyers (comfortable, respected, friendly) after being uncomfortable with the attorney that had previously employed.

 8. How does the lawyer charge for legal services and costs?

 Make sure you understand how fees are covered.
 Does the attorney use paralegals at a lower rate to handle legal work performed under the attorney’s supervision thereby lowering your fees?
 Or are you hiring a sole practitioner who is charging at their attorney billing rate for all work done on your case?
+Hourly billing continues to remain the normal method of billing for most attorneys, but flat-fee based and value-billing are becoming increasingly popular and often a better idea for clients.
+Ask anyone you are considering to hire how they operate.

 9. If your case is likely to include unique or unusual facts, discuss them with your attorney.
 Does the attorney have any experience or knowledge relating to the issue?